Tornado touches down, causing damage in Saraland and Creola

 SARALAND, Ala.
 (WALA) -- The National Weather Service confirmed a tornado touched down in Mobile County on Monday around noon.

-As the tornado moved north, it created more damage in Creola, including several downed trees that destroyed at least one home.
+As the tornado moved north, it created more damage in Creola, including several downed trees that hit at least one home.

 At that point, the weather service advised: "A tornado is on the ground.
 TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris."